wongwill86/air-tasks/README.md

 1. [Install Docker CE](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-using-the-repository)
 2. Install [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker#xenial-x86_64)

 nvidia-docker2 will add configurations via `/etc/docker/daemon.json`.
-If you have made any changes i.e. [multiple-instance-types](#multiple-instance-types), those are persisted.
+If you have made any changes i.e. [multiple-instance-types](#multiple-instance-types), make sure those are still persisted.

 #### Driver Compatibility
-If using CUDA, please make sure that your docker image uses the correct matching Driver version.
+If you are using CUDA in your docker image, please make sure that the CUA version matches the host's Nvidia driver version.
 See [compatibility matrix](https://github.com/NVIDIA/nvidia-docker/wiki/CUDA) for more details

 #### Docker Operator with Nvidia